Pmei0617/Optimizing-Delivery-Routes/README.md

 ### Steps to access the project
 1. Open the Excel file to see how the model is set up using Solver
-2. Open the Google Colab note book and upload the Excel file to see how the model is set up using Pyomo
+2. Open the Google Colab notebook and upload the Excel file to see how the model is set up using Pyomo
 3. There is a png showing the map output for truck class 5
 4. Feel free to check out the poster which I submitted in one of our MSBA poster competition